 If you’re looking for a great place to drink, head to the Top of the Monk, the rooftop bar on the upper level of Thirsty Monk Brewery.

 If you’re like me and don’t really like beer, don’t worry, Top of the Monk serves handcrafted classic and modern cocktails.
-I particularly liked the Tandoori Green Apple Soda, which was kind of a cinnamon green apple creation.

-LaZoom Ghost Tour
+Take a LaZoom Ghost Tour

 LaZoom Comedy Bus Tour, Asheville, North Carolina

-Climb aboard the big purple bus for some raunchy Asheville after dark comedy and ghost stories.
+Climb aboard the big purple bus for some raunchy Asheville after-dark comedy and ghost stories.
 You’ll see real live ghosts (because they’re actors, get it?), hear the chilling tales of Asheville’s scandals and murder, and laugh your head off.

-The after dark ghost tour is for ages 17+ only.
+The after-dark ghost tour is for ages 17+ only.
 You can drink wine and beer on the bus, but it must be purchased from the LaZoom Room bar, which you can also hang out in before and after your tour.

 Related tour: Asheville Ghost Tour and Haunted Pub Crawl